tinamayswinkels/sbe/_drafts/week-4-esd-intern-blog.md

 To reach 70% BESS, I also recommended skylights and additional side windows for better lighting.
 The building's daylight factor was already a decent 39%; with these additions, the daylight factor score reaches 60%.

 Overall, the base development sits at 55% which already satisfied best practice in the BESS scorecard.
 Using Better Building and Blue Factor modelling, the project reached 70% BESS ("Excellence").
-Looking forward to deliver the final project to the architect next week :D
+Looking forward to delivering the assessment to the architect next week :D